DebjyotiSaha/Deep-Learning-Projects-Phase-1/README.md

 The current repository consist of 1 project.
 1. Sound Classification
+2. Image Detection (This file consist of other directories like myWebApp, templates & imgUpload)

 **Kindly use Google collab or any other high end editor to execute the OpenCV python commands**